-For women age 17 and younger, Plan B® (levonorgestrel) is a prescription-only emergency contraceptive that can be used to prevent pregnancy following unprotected intercourse or a known or suspected contraceptive failure.
+Plan B® is a progestin-only emergency contraceptive indicated for prevention of pregnancy following unprotected intercourse or a known or suspected contraceptive failure.
 To obtain optimal efficacy, the first tablet should be taken as soon as possible within 72 hours of intercourse.
-The second tablet must be taken 12 hours later.
+The second tablet should be taken 12 hours later.

 DOSAGE AND ADMINISTRATION

-One tablet of Plan B® (levonorgestrel) should be taken orally as soon as possible within 72 hours after unprotected intercourse.
+Take one tablet of Plan B orally as soon as possible within 72 hours after unprotected intercourse or a known or suspected contraceptive failure.
+Efficacy is better if the tablet is taken as soon as possible after unprotected intercourse.
 The second tablet should be taken 12 hours after the first dose.
-Efficacy is better if Plan B® (levonorgestrel) is taken as directed as soon as possible after unprotected intercourse.
-Plan B® (levonorgestrel) can be used at any time during the menstrual cycle.
+Plan B can be used at any time during the menstrual cycle.

-Plan B® (levonorgestrel) tablets, 0.75 mg are available for a single course of treatment in PVC/aluminum foil blister packages of two tablets each.
-The tablet is white, round, and marked: INOR.
+Plan B (levonorgestrel) tablets, 0.75 mg, are available for a single course of treatment in PVC/aluminum foil blister packages of two tablets each.
+The tablet is white, round and marked INOR on one side.